 Competencies are the set of knowledge, skills, and attitudes to be acquired by students throughout the degree, aimed at preparing them for the exercise of professional activities.

-CB1 – Students have demonstrated that they possess and understand knowledge in an area of study that forms part of general secondary education and is typically at a level that, while supported by advanced textbooks, also includes some aspects that involve knowledge from the forefront of their field of study.
+CB1 – That students have demonstrated possession and understanding of knowledge in an area of study that builds upon general secondary education, and is usually found at a level that, while supported by advanced textbooks, also includes some aspects involving knowledge from the forefront of their field of study

-CB3 – Students should have the ability to gather and interpret relevant data (normally within their area of study) to make judgments that include reflection on relevant social, scientific or ethical issues.
+CB3 – That students have the ability to gather and interpret relevant data (usually within their area of study) to make judgments that include reflection on relevant social, scientific or ethical issues

-CB4 – Students can transmit information, ideas, problems and solutions to both specialized and non-specialized audiences
+CB4 – That students can convey information, ideas, problems and solutions to both specialist and non-specialist audiences.

 CB5 – That students have developed the learning skills necessary to undertake further studies with a high degree of autonomy

-CG1 – Ability to select, evaluate, prioritize and synthesize information in contents related to History
+CG1 – Ability to select, evaluate, prioritize and synthesize information into content related to History

-CG2 – Ability to use oral and written expression with clarity and precision in contents related to History
+CG2 – Ability to use oral and written expression clearly and precisely in content related to History

 CG3 – Ability to work independently and in teams on content related to History and in interdisciplinary contexts

-CG4 – Ability to read, understand and express in a foreign language (CEFR level B1) content related to historical sciences using the terminology and techniques specific to the discipline
+CG4 – Ability to read, understand and express in a foreign language (CEFR level B1) content related to historical sciences using the terminology and techniques of the discipline

-CG5 – Ability to identify, use and adequately integrate various historical sources (archaeological, documentary, iconographic, bibliographic, etc.)
+CG5 – Ability to identify, use and appropriately integrate diverse historical sources (archaeological, documentary, iconographic, bibliographic…)

-CG6 – Ability to correctly use ICTs to obtain and organize historical information
+CG6 – Ability to correctly use ICTs in obtaining and organizing historical information

-CG7 – Ability to present content related to History in a well-argued, correct, and concise manner.
+CG7 – Ability to present content related to History in an argumentative, correct and concise manner.

 CG8 – Ability to effectively use ICTs in the presentation and transmission of historical information

-CG9 – Ability to engage in a committed approach to the social and ethical dimensions of the problems being studied in the current socio-political context.
+CG9 – Ability to take a committed stance on the social and ethical dimension of the problems of study in the current socio-political context.